glenjarvis/talk-yaml-json-xml-oh-my/README.md

 ET.dump(person)
 ```

-The mappings between XML and Python are so tedious due to mismatch between XML elements/attributes
+The mappings between XML and Python are so tedious due to the mismatch between XML elements/attributes
 and Python dicts/lists.
 An element has attributes, which are like dict properties.
 However, unlike Python
 dict values, the attribute values of an element can only be strings.
 The children of an XML element are ordered
 like a Python list, but you can intermix element and text children arbitrarily.